HuangShiLab/strain2bfunc/README.md

 ## FAQ

 Q1.
-When you install gcc in Mac OS using "brew install gcc", you may meet the warning information: <br>
+When you install gcc in MacOS using "brew install gcc", you may meet the warning information: <br>
 ```
 Warning: gcc 10.2.0_4 is already installed and up-to-date.
 To reinstall 10.2.0_4, run: